-The things that draw us together when dating and getting to know each other are often the very things that cause conflicts a few years into marriage.
+The things that draw us together when we are getting to know each other are often the very things that cause conflicts a few years into marriage.
 How do we embrace our differences?
 How can we love each other through the strengths and weaknesses that our differences create?

 Here is an example of one difference in my marriage:

 When we changed the terminology and tweaked a few ways of doing things, it made a huge difference for us.
-To him it was just a word, but he never belittled me or mocked me.
-He recognized my need in this and now calls it by the new name.
-I recognized his need to know where our money is going, and with the spending plan I could keep track of what goes where.
+To him, "budget" was just a word, but he never belittled me or mocked me for wanting to change the words we used to describe the process.
+He recognized my need and now calls it by the new name.
+I recognized his need to know where our money is going, and after understanding that it was a spending plan, I was willing to keep track of what goes where.

-There are several things that can help in understanding your personality differences and using this knowledge to enhance your marriage.
+There are several things that can help you understand your personality differences and use this knowledge to enhance your marriage.

 1. Understand what the differences are.

 My idea of a fun birthday is “the more the merrier.”
 A party is an excellent idea with games and great food and 15-20 (minimum) of my closest friends.
-When we were first married I didn’t understand my husband’s desire to have birthdays and Christmas as just us.
+When we were first married, I didn’t understand my husband’s desire to celebrate birthdays and Christmas as a couple instead.
 The “us” has grown from the two of us to the five of us over the past 20 years.
 I have come to accept this as one of our differences.
 I gain energy from people.
-My husband enjoys a select few people and is drained by interaction with people.
+My husband enjoys being with a select group of people and is drained by interaction with crowds.
 He gains energy from down time, quiet time and going out “just us.”
 We have come to an agreement over the years that I get to throw him a party on the decade birthdays, and it is just us the rest of the time.

 3. Accept the differences and stop trying to change each other.

-There are many things in our relationship where change is not necessary, acceptance is.
-However, no one is perfect and owning our weaknesses is important.
+There are many things in our relationship where change is not necessary.
+Acceptance is.
+That said, no one is perfect, and owning our weaknesses is important.
 Each of us is a work in progress.
 The first step is to turn your eyes back to yourself.
-What complaints does your spouse have that you need to work on?
+What do you need to work on?
 You cannot change anyone else, so if change is needed, start with yourself.

-Next, I suggest you make a list of all the things you love and appreciate about your spouse, and remember the things that brought you together.
+Next, I suggest you make a list of all the things you love and appreciate about your spouse and remember the things that brought you together.
 Look at that list and see how much you are drawn to the personality you married.
-Then accept some of the things that may bug you, and let stuff go.
+Then accept some of the things that may bother you, and let stuff go.
 Perspective can make a huge difference.